horiagali/Code-Metrics-Engine/README.md

 - line longer than 100 characters
 - add more code prettiness features
 - make it work with class in class
+- add CSS, make it pretty

 ## Low Prioriy
 - add translations
-- add CSS, make it pretty
-- add color to the code (Red where complexity is too high, yellow where conventions aren't followed etc)